dresden-elektronik/deconz-rest-doc/docs/endpoints/ddf/index.md

 Uploads a DDF bundle so it can be used by DDF system.

+!!!
+Info
+    This endpoint support only one bundle per request but you can use the Phoscon App to upload multiple bundles at once from a zip file.

 ### Parameters

 The DDF bundle is uploaded as `multipart/form-data`, which is used by HTML form input elements with `type="file"` (see: [MSDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition)).